influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/about_the_project/custom_output.md

 }
 ```

-That should do it.
-In review we now have defined all the necessary pieces so that TICKscripts can define HouseDBOutNodes.
+We have now defined all the necessary pieces so that TICKscripts can define HouseDBOutNodes:

 ```javascript
     node